cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 This way of defining messages is deprecated and using [`Msg` services](#msg-services) is preferred.

 Legacy `Msg`s can be defined as protobuf messages.
-The `message`'s definition usually includes a list of parameters needed to process the message that will be provided by end-users when they want to create a new transaction containing said `message`.
+The messages definition usually includes a list of parameters needed to process the message that will be provided by end-users when they want to create a new transaction containing said message.

 The `Msg` is typically accompanied by a standard constructor function, that is called from one of the [module's interface](./module-interfaces.md). `message`s also need to implement the [`Msg`] interface: